 To help cut down on both food waste and costs it’s important to try and keep your groceries fresh as long as possible.
-Fortunately there are a number of simple tried and true tricks about how to keep food fresh longer, from your bananas to your flour.
+Fortunately there are a number of simple, tried and true tricks for keeping food fresh longer, from your bananas to your flour.

 Put paper towels with your vegetables

-Place a few paper towels in the crisper of your okrefrigerator to absorb the moisture vegetables create as they chill.
+Place a few paper towels in the crisper of your refrigerator to absorb the moisture vegetables create as they chill.
 The paper will soak up the extra condensation that causes vegetables to wilt.

 Protect your herbs